NHS Test and Trace: Costs

 In March 2021, the Public Accounts Committee said it was not clear if the contribution of NHS Test and Trace to reducing infection levels could justify its "unimaginable" costs.
 They found that the system had never met its target to turnaround all tests in a face-to-face setting in 24 hours, and pointed out that although the system was set up with the aim of preventing future lockdowns, two more had been necessary.
 Dido Harding responded that the system was "making a real impact in breaking the chains of transmission".

-Use of underqualified staff
+Use of non-clinical staff

 In late October 2020, as the second wave of infections put the service under strain, a spokesperson for the Department of Health and Social Care said that "experienced call handlers" were being reallocated to gather contact information from infected people, and an internal email said they would work alongside nurses and clinical staff.

 Scams

 Concerns were raised by members of the public and the media about how someone receiving a call from a contact tracer could be sure of it not being a scam.
 Speaking at the UK government's daily coronavirus briefing on 31 May, Dr Jenny Harries, the Deputy Chief Medical Officer for England, acknowledged those concerns but said it would quickly become apparent the call came from a professional, who "will make it very clear to you that they are calling for a particular reason.
 I think it will be very evident, when somebody rings you, these are professionally trained individuals and sitting over them are a group of senior clinical professionals."

 During the contact tracing app trial on the Isle of Wight, the Chartered Trading Standards Institute found evidence of a phishing scam.
 Victims would receive a text stating that they had been in contact with someone with COVID-19 and were directed to a website to input their personal details.